juergenweb/FieldtypeObjectDimensions/README.md

 - set size unit as suffix after each inputfield (default is cm)
 - set max number of digits that can be entered in each field (default is 10)
 - set max number of decimals (default is 2)
-- show/hide a hint to the user how much decimals are allowed
+- show/hide a hint to the user how much digits/decimals are allowed

-Some of them can also be changed separately on per template base too.
+Some of the configurations settings can also be changed separately on per template base too.

 If number of decimals will be changed, the database schema for each dimension column will also changes.